Wall Street sets records on trade progress optimism

 EBay Inc (EBAY.O) gained 2.08% after the e-commerce major said it would sell ticketing unit StubHub to ticket reseller Viagogo for $4.05 billion in cash.

+After the market closed, shares of Palo Alto Networks Inc (PANW.N) tumbled after the cybersecurity firm’s quarterly results.

-Major averages on Wall Street have reached a series of new highs recently on hopes for progress of a trade deal and third-quarter corporate earnings came in better than lowered expectations.
+Major averages on Wall Street have reached a series of new highs recently on hopes for progress of a trade deal and as third-quarter corporate earnings came in better than lowered expectations.
 Monday marked the fourth closing record for the Dow, S&P 500 and Nasdaq in the past seven sessions.

 Failing to participate in the advance, Uber Technologies (UBER.N) slipped 1.52% as the ride-hailing company was stripped of its license to carry paying passengers in London for the second time in just over two years.